drewsonne/package-management/README.md

 ## CLI
    `AWS_*=value pip2s3 s3_bucket [project_folder]`

+ - `s3_bucket` URI prefixed by `s3://` describing the bucket and path to push the pip mirror to
-`project_folder` is the path to a directory containing a 'requirements.txt' file, with a list of pip packages to download and mirror to s3
+ - `project_folder` is the path to a directory containing a 'requirements.txt' file, with a list of pip packages to download and mirror to s3

 ## Arguments